SAMMISolutions/docs/doc_posts/_troubleshooting-common/crashes-launch.md

 If the crash persists, you can also save the 'json' folder in your SAMMI folder to a different location, then delete the folder.
 Restart (or download a new copy of) SAMMI, then update your receiver to the latest version.
 After doing so and verifying that it no longer crashes, copy the json back into your SAMMI folder.

 **Run SAMMI Core in Compatibility Mode**\
-You can try right-cilcking the .exe file and selecting 'Troubleshoot'.
+You can try right-clicking the .exe file and selecting 'Troubleshoot'.
 You can also select the option to run SAMMI Core.exe in Windows 8 Compatibilty mode.